 Delta will prompt you for "comments?" before it merges the changes in.
-At this prompt you should type a one-line description of what the changes mean (more lines can be entered sccs get -e prog.c
+At this prompt you should type a one-line description of what the changes mean (more lines can be entered by ending each line except the last with a backslash4).
+Delta will then type: